best-practice-and-impact/qa-of-code-guidance/book/data.md

 * how the information is stored and secured
 * the risk of information being lost or compromised

-See the GOV.UK provides [IAR templates](https://www.gov.uk/government/publications/information-asset-register) that your department might use to structure their IAR.
+GOV.UK provides [IAR templates](https://www.gov.uk/government/publications/information-asset-register) that your department might use to structure their IAR.

 ## Data versioning